Geovation/geovation.github.io/_posts/2018-08-14-UK Highway Maps Data Mismatch.md

 * Crop the map to the specified area.
 * Filter data using SQL query.

 Choosing the required layer should be run first.
 The other steps can be interchangeable.
 However, all the steps can be merged in one command line to process the data.
-For more details on how to implement the [`ogr2ogr`](https://www.gdal.org/ogr2ogr.html) click [here](https://github.com/Geovation/roads/blob/master/InputY/README.mds).
+For more details on how to implement the [`ogr2ogr`](https://www.gdal.org/ogr2ogr.html) click [here](https://github.com/Geovation/roads/blob/master/InputY/README.md).

 The data obtained is then processed further using a script to check validity of links coordinates.

 ### The first task is comparing road links from OS and OSM and find a possible one match for every link from OS in OSM.

 The data processed is used as input for the script to find roads matches using the road name and coordinates.
 The name is compared first and when a match is found, the coordinates (position of roads) is compared using function [`lineOverlap`](http://turfjs.org/docs/#lineOverlap) from library [`turfJS`](http://turfjs.org).
 The function takes two required inputs of type [`lineString`](http://turfjs.org/docs/#lineString) and an optional input of type number as distance tolerance.
 The match possibilities are; no-match, one-match, multi-match or a road without a name.
 The output of one-match required to be highest.
-The tolerance have been varied to find the optimum length as shown in the graph.
+The tolerance have been varied to find the optimum length as shown in Figure 1.

 ![Image](/assets/roads/vary-tolerance.svg)